KirillKulakow/goit-algo-hw-05/README.md

 Based on the performance tests of the three string search algorithms:

-1. **Boyer-Moore** was the fastest algorithm in 4 out of 5 test cases:
+1. **Boyer-Moore** was consistently the fastest algorithm in all test cases:
-   - Large repeated text: 0.021s
-   - Pattern not found: 0.003s (significantly faster)
-   - Long text with short pattern: 0.019s
-   - Long pattern: 0.016s
+   - Short Text: 0.153477s
+   - First Text (long): 0.898211s
+   - Second Text: 0.044542s

-2. **Knuth-Morris-Pratt (KMP)** was fastest in 1 test case:
+2. **Knuth-Morris-Pratt (KMP)** showed moderate performance:
-   - Pattern at the end: 0.013s
+   - Short Text: 0.304219s
+   - First Text (long): 6.457286s
+   - Second Text: 0.287936s

-3. **Rabin-Karp** was not the fastest in any test case, but performed consistently across different scenarios.
+3. **Rabin-Karp** was the slowest in all test cases:
+   - Short Text: 0.291916s
+   - First Text (long): 7.655416s
+   - Second Text: 0.342471s

 ### Conclusion
-Boyer-Moore generally shows the best performance, especially when patterns are not found or with longer texts.
-KMP can be more efficient in specific cases where the pattern appears near the end of the text.
+Boyer-Moore consistently demonstrates superior performance across all tested text scenarios.
+The performance gap is particularly notable in longer texts, where Boyer-Moore is approximately 7-8 times faster than Rabin-Karp and KMP.
+This makes Boyer-Moore the recommended choice for general string searching applications.